kalbasit/shabka/README.md

 do is to replace the hardware knowing full well that my entire system can get back online by simply applying the baseline to a fresh machine and restore the user data only.

+## Why Nix?

+[Nix][2] is a powerful package manager for Linux and other Unix systems that makes package management reliable and reproducible.
+It provides atomic upgrades and rollbacks, side-by-side installation of multiple versions of a package, multi-user package management and easy setup of build environments.
+[Read more…][12]

+Packages are built from Nix expressions, which is a simple functional language.
+A Nix expression describes everything that goes into a package build action (a “derivation”): other packages, sources, the build script, environment variables for the build script, etc. Nix tries very hard to ensure that Nix expressions are deterministic: building a Nix expression twice should yield the same result.

+Because it's a functional language, it's easy to support building variants of a package: turn the Nix expression into a function and call it any number of times with the appropriate arguments.
+Due to the hashing scheme, variants don't conflict with each other in the Nix store.

+Nix has a large set of Nix expressions containing thousands of existing Unix packages, in the [Nix Packages collection (Nixpkgs)][13].

+## Why NixOS?

+NixOS is a Linux distribution with a unique approach to package and configuration management.
+Built on top of the [Nix package manager][2], it is completely declarative, makes upgrading systems reliable, and has [many other advantages][14].

+Similar to Nix, NixOS is built upon the concept of atomic system updates as well as rollbacks, and that includes the kernel and the initrd images for early boot.

+You simply cannot find yourself on a system that does not boot anymore, provided the hardware is not defective and you have not broken GRUB or Systemd-boot.

+Please see the [NixOS about page][14] for a quick taste of managing a NixOS system.

 # Documentation